azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certification exam (cheat sheet)

+### Elastic File System

+POSIX compliant, Supports only NFS protocol and Linux.
+Supports multi-AZ.

+Supports concurrent access; you can mount EFS file system onto many instances, concurrently read & write into it as you would on your local file system.
+To achieve this, create a subdirectory for each user and grant read-write-execute permissions to the users.
+Then mount the subdirectory to the users' home directory (don't modify permission on root directory).
+To lower latency, you can create EFS mount targets in each AZ.

+For cross-region collaboration on EFS with least operational overhead: use EC2 instances through cross-region VPC peering.
+Remember that cross-region copying EFS doesn't enable collaboration, everybody works on its own files.

+EFS integrates with both ECS EC2 and Fargate.
+Use DataSync to integrate EFS-S3.

+Performance modes: General purpose (low latency good for web server) and Max I/O

+Throughput modes:
+* Bursting (default): throughput and size are linked
+* Provisioned: for constant throughput

+Storage modes: Standard and One Zone.
+There can be one life cycle policy to transition least-used-files to the correpsonding IA storage class, and another policy to transition back.

+Access control:
+* IAM: to control who can administer file system
+* EFS Access Point: App level access to files and directories using POSIX compliant user & group permission.
+* Security Group: acts like a firewall to contorl trafifc flow

 ### Storage

 Storage gateway: unlimited storage to on-prem:
 * S3 File Gateway: NFS and SMB protocols, integrates with AD.